Three Freedoms, Their Smaller Games, Bigger Games, and the Many Flaws of Judgment Involved

 This is the boiling frog syndrome.
 The temperature of taxation, restriction, and debt rises so slowly across generations that the collective memory of true freedom is erased.
 It is never "too hot" to jump out until the day you physically cannot.

 To play the bigger game, you must secure options.
 Marry across borders, secure work visas, establish foreign residencies, buy property in other countries, or acquire a second passport.
 Refuse to be the frog that stays in the pot.
+Prepare yourself to vote with your feet.

 The Final Freedom: Completeness